sile/grepatch/README.md

 Try it!: `$ git grep -n $QUERY | sed s/$FROM/$TO/g | grepatch`

-`grepatch` is a global text replacement tool that processes output from `git grep -n` and applies changes from command line operations like `sed` or or manual edits via text editors to modify files directly.
+`grepatch` is a global text replacement tool that processes output from `git grep -n` and applies changes from command line operations like `sed` or manual edits via text editors to modify files directly.

 Features
 ---------